kade-robertson/uggo/README.md

 ## Usage

+### Interactive

 Just run the executable.
-There are no command-line options.

-Once running, you'll be presented with a prompt:
+If run with no options, you'll be presented with a prompt:

 ```
 query>